 Relations between Azerbaijan and the Council of Europe (CoE)

-The objectives of the Council of Europe include the protection of human rights, pluralistic democracy and the rule of law, to develop and promote European cultural identity and diversity, to find common solutions to the problems facing European society, such as xenophobia, intolerance, bioethics and cloning, discrimination against minorities, terrorism, human trafficking, organised crime and corruption, cybercrime and violence against children, and to strengthen democratic stability in Europe by supporting legislative and constitutional reforms.
+The objectives of the Council of Europe include the protection of human rights, pluralistic democracy, and the rule of law, to develop and promote European cultural identity and diversity, to find common solutions to the problems facing European society, such as xenophobia, intolerance, bioethics and cloning, discrimination against minorities, terrorism, human trafficking, organized crime and corruption, cybercrime and violence against children, and to strengthen democratic stability in Europe by supporting legislative and constitutional reforms.

-2. Strengthening culturally diverse societies based on mutual respect and understanding;
+2. Strengthening culturally diverse societies, based on mutual respect and understanding;

 In 2014, the Council of Europe’s Action Plan (AP) for Azerbaijan covering 2014-2016 was approved.
 Many projects and events in various fields have been implemented within the framework of the AP, which is an important document of cooperation between the Council of Europe and Azerbaijan.